quicwg/base-drafts/draft-ietf-quic-transport.md

 connection IDs before peers migrate.

-If a peer chooses to receive packets with zero-length connection IDs, an endpoint can always migrate - zero-length connection IDs provide no significant linkability.
+If a peer chooses to receive packets with zero-length connection IDs, an endpoint can always migrate, because  zero-length connection IDs provide no significant linkability.

 ## Server's Preferred Address {#preferred-address}